 REGISTRATION AND APPOINTMENTS BY TELEPHONE

-The State of Connecticut offers an Assistance Line at 877-918-2224.
-The telephone line operates Monday through Friday 8:00am – 4:30pm and offers a call back option when all contact specialists are busy serving other callers.
+The State of Connecticut Assistance Line is 877-918-2224.
+This line operates 7 day per week, from 8:00am to 8:00pm each day.
+There is a call back option when all contact specialists are busy serving other callers.

 SECOND DOSE APPOINTMENTS